-- 1 Choose Start > Control Panel. - 2 In Classic View, launch Sounds and Audio Devices. - 3 Click the Audio tab. - 4 Select the Digidesign audio interface in the Sound Playback default device lists. - 5 Close the Control Panel.
-When you run Windows Media Player, it automatically outputs to your Digidesign hardware.
+1 Open the Sounds and Audio Devices Control Panel.

+2 Click the Audio tab.

+3 Select the Digidesign audio interface in the Sound Playback default device lists.

+4 Close the Control Panel.
+When you run Windows Media Player, it automatically output to your Digidesign hardware.

+You may also need to add your third party WaveDriver program to the WaveDriver Opt-In list.
+See "Adding Third Party Applications to the WaveDriver Opt-In List" on page 69.